ABOUT BRIDGE OVER TROUBLED WATERS, INC.

 - Ensure that all activities, services and programs through Bridge are conducted in a manner that is sensitive to and shows respect for the cultural and ethnic diversity for all Bridge clients.

-- Actively engages in listening and supporting residents while participating in the ER program.
+- Actively engages in listening and supporting residents participating in the transitional living program.

 - Supervise the activities of residents in the program.

 - Maintain an active caseload.
-Perform ETO and clinical supervision with consultant and record active case notes after each session.
+Perform ETO, clinical supervision and record active case notes after each session.

 - Orient new youth to the program which includes giving a facility tour, filling out the appropriate and reviewing the program policies and procedures.

 - Provide residents with advocacy, referrals, crisis intervention and supportive counseling.

 - Assist in the development and implementation of appropriate service plans with residents.